Create an AI Security Profile

 • For protecting the source AI applications, use Dynamic Address Groups in Policy and reference these DAGs in the security policy rule.

-6. In the Advanced Settings, under Latency:
+6. In the Advanced Settings, configure the following:

 • Allow